-There’s a lot going on in our world right now.
+A lot is going on in our world right now.

 We are slowly emerging from the first significant pandemic in over a hundred years.

-Stock markets are reacting sharply to rapidly rising inflation rates worldwide, and some nations are being thrown into economic chaos.
+Stock markets are reacting sharply to rapidly rising inflation rates worldwide, and some nations are experiencing economic chaos.

 The ever-present threat of an anthropogenic climate catastrophe hangs over our heads.
 Many parts of the world are already dealing with rising sea levels, unseasonal and prolonged droughts, extreme flooding, and rising temperatures.

-For decades now, postmodern philosophies have permeated and dominated our educational and political institutions leading to the rise of the autonomous self as the ultimate authority and a deep commitment to the priority of expressive individualism.
-This has, in turn, led to the psychologising of identity and sexuality in a way that has produced new categories of self-definition and created a complex set of challenges around recognition and inclusion.
+For decades, postmodern philosophies have permeated and dominated our educational and political institutions, leading to the rise of the autonomous self as the ultimate authority and a deep commitment to the priority of expressive individualism.
+This has, in turn, led to the psychologisation of identity and sexuality, producing new categories of self-definition and creating a complex set of challenges around recognition and inclusion.

-Changing workplace culture (digital office and work-from-anywhere) and rapidly emerging new technologies (mobile web technology and AI) are all significantly changing the social and cultural landscape.
+Changing workplace culture (digital office and work-from-anywhere) and rapidly emerging technologies (mobile web technology and AI) are significantly changing the social and cultural landscape.

-And to top it all off, the Australian Census Results for 2021 have revealed a sharp decline in Christian allegiance in our country, consistent with a decrease in Christian adherents seen in many other parts of the western world.
+To top it all off, the Australian Census Results for 2021 have revealed a sharp decline in Christian allegiance in our country, consistent with a decrease in Christian adherents seen in many other parts of the Western world.

-All these factors and more are changing how we think and feel about our lives in the present and how we frame our hopes for the future.
+All these factors and more are changing how we think and feel about our lives today and how we frame our hopes for the future.

 For the church, this is the unchartered territory in which it must maintain its mission and clarify its response.

-The fact that the church is currently dealing with a host of internal scandals and conflicts doesn’t make the task any easier.
+The fact that the church is currently dealing with many internal scandals and conflicts doesn’t make the task any easier.

-While these realities may appear quite confronting and possibly even overwhelming, there is an opportunity for the church to reframe its core identity, rethink its mission and renew its commitment to its God-given cause.
+While these realities may appear quite confronting and possibly even overwhelming, the church has an opportunity to reframe its core identity, rethink its mission, and renew its commitment to its God-given cause.

-No doubt there will be a plethora of opinions on how the church ought to respond, but I want to add my thoughts to the conversation in the hope that they might contribute meaningfully to the task of clarifying how we can embrace this cultural moment and best serve the purpose of God in our generation.
+There will undoubtedly be a plethora of opinions on how the church ought to respond, but I want to add my thoughts to the conversation in the hope that they might contribute meaningfully to clarifying how we can embrace this cultural moment and best serve God’s purpose in our generation.

-In short, I believe three significant shifts are already taking place and must occur if the church is going to be effective in reaching the world with the good news of the gospel of Jesus Christ.
+In short, I believe three significant shifts are already taking place and must occur if the church effectively reaches the world with the good news of the gospel of Jesus Christ.

 A Shift in Ministry Philosophy: From Attractional to Missional.